Employment Taxes

 How to Save Social Security and Medicare

-There has been much press lately about the trust funds for Social Security and Medicare running out of funding, that they soon will both be broke.
-Of course, the Republicans want to decrease payments as a solution, but that would deprive much of the poor and middle-class of funds that they sorely would need in their old age.
+There has been much press lately about the trust funds for Social Security and Medicare running out of funding, that they will both soon be broke.
+Of course, the Republicans want to decrease payments as a solution, but that would deprive much of the poor and middle-class of funds that they would sorely need in their old age.
 And employment taxes are already high enough to hurt the poor significantly and to lower the standard of living for the middle class.
 Here's a solution that can greatly increase funding without raising the employment tax rate.

 For the self-employed, employment taxes are called self-employment taxes, which constitutes about 14.13% of income earned from work for those who earn less than the Social Security wage cap.
-For employees, the employer pays ½ of employment taxes for their employees, and the employees pay the other half.
+For employees, the employer pays 1/2 of employment taxes for their employees, and the employees pay the other half.
 Economists generally agree that employees pay a larger share of the tax through lower wages, what economists refer to as the tax incidence.
 In other words, employees get paid less because the employer must pay their share of the employment taxes, so the employees pay additional employment tax through lower wages.

 So how can the Social Security and Medicare trust funds be saved?
 By increasing the minimum wage, by taxing all earned income, such as the compensation earned by high income employees through stock options, and as a clawback from people who receive more in Social Security and Medicare payments than what they paid in, by subtracting it from their estates before the unified tax credit is applied.
-Adjusting the minimum wage for inflation would also help to increase tax revenue to cover Social Security and Medicare payments, since both payments are adjusted for inflation annually.
+Adjusting the minimum wage for inflation would also increase tax revenue to cover Social Security and Medicare payments, since both payments are adjusted for inflation annually.

-The federal minimum wage in 2018 is $7.25 per hour.
+The federal minimum wage in 2024 is $7.25 per hour.
 The last time it was raised was July 2009.
 Inflation since then has eroded the purchasing power of that minimum wage, but even back then, it was inadequate to earn a decent living.
-Increasing the minimum wage to $15 or $20 per hour would greatly increase employment tax revenue, and it will have other desirable effects as well.
+Increasing the minimum wage to $15 or $20 per hour would greatly increase employment tax revenue.
+It will have other desirable effects as well.
 Increasing the minimum wage will stimulate the economy, because giving more income to low-income employees will stimulate their spending, which, in turn, stimulates the economy.
 Moreover, the increased cost to employers will become less and less of a factor in the final price of the product or service, as automation makes each worker more productive.
 Although the microeconomic effect of a higher minimum wage would reduce the demand for labor, the stimulatory effect of allowing poor people to earn more money will more than compensate, with the macroeconomic effect of greater spending exceeding the negative effect of higher prices of labor on employment.
-Not only would this increase employment tax revenue for the government, but it would also increase tax revenue in general, since working income, what the tax code refers to as earned income, is also subject to marginal taxes.
+Not only would this increase employment tax revenue for the government, but it would also increase overall tax revenue, since working income, what the tax code refers to as earned income, is also subject to marginal taxes.

 Some highly compensated employees are paid through stock options, and if the employer follows the tax rules, the compensation earned through the employee stock options, even though such income is earned from work, is not subject to employment tax, and is only subject to the lower marginal tax rate applied to investment income.
 Another way highly compensated employees can avoid Social Security and Medicare taxes is by forming an S corporation and declaring part of their income as dividends, which are not subject to self-employment tax.
 Likewise, for carried interest, which is income earned by some fund managers, some of whom make hundreds of millions of dollars annually.
-These fund managers earn carried interest by working for it, since they are not investing their own money, but, nonetheless, the tax code has a special provision, allowing them to designate a substantial portion of the compensation as carried interest.
-Carried interest is subject only to long-term capital gains rate and is not subject to employment taxes.
+These fund managers earn carried interest by working for it, since they are not investing their own money, but, nonetheless, the tax code has a special provision, allowing them to designate a substantial portion of their compensation as carried interest.
+Carried interest is subject only to the long-term capital gains rate and is not subject to employment taxes.
 So why allow highly compensated employees to pay less tax on their earned income than low-income employees?

 Another possibility is that employment taxes can be applied to all income rather than just employment income.
 After all, why should employment taxes only be applied to employment income?
 That they do is why they are called employment taxes, but there is no reason why these taxes cannot be applied to all income, including gratuitous transfers.
 Applying employment taxes only to work just increases the taxes on people who earn most of their money from work, because the tax revenue must be earned from a smaller base.
 If the tax rate was applied to all income, then the tax rate could be lower, since it would apply to a much larger tax base.
 Additionally, more people would qualify for Medicare and Social Security.